proofrock/filetunnel/README.md

 ## To do

-- Adapt and fully test under MacOS, Windows
+- Adapt and fully test on MacOS
 - Optional "one shot" mode: when the file is downloaded, the server exists;
 - Optional compression;